sandeepveldi/aws-batch-samples/README.md

 # Workshop Instructions

+> :warning:
-> :warning: **NOTE**: Please look out for extra white spaces or character changes when copy pasting code or text.
+> Please look out for extra white spaces or character changes when copy pasting code or text.

 ## Login to Event Engine: